IRS Debt Negotiation

 Consider Currently Not Collectible (CNC) Status

-If you are facing financial hardship, we can help you apply for currently not collectible (CNC) status.
+If you are facing financial hardship, we can help you apply for Currently Not Collectible Status.
 This temporarily halts IRS collection efforts, giving you time to recover without the pressure of immediate collections.

 File a Collection Due Process Hearing